CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs: Skill Mutation Prompts

 Follow these rules to implement the mutated skill using the provided JAX class template.

 **1. Validate the Proposal** -------------------------

 First, check the mutation proposal for correctness.
 If it's fundamentally flawed and cannot be fixed, reject it and explain why.

-* **Success Condition:** * Ensure it's logical and unambiguous. * Correct minor logical errors. * For crafting tools, the success condition must be given as absolute values (e.g., `cur.inventory.wood_pickaxe >= 1`).
-For resources, it should be relative to the previous state. * **Mutation Starting Conditions:** * Verify that every prerequisite skill exists in the agent's repertoire. * If a prerequisite skill is invalid, try to replace it with a valid one.
+* **Success Condition:** * Ensure it's logical and unambiguous. * Correct minor logical errors. * The success condition must exactly match that of the original parent skill — do not modify it. * **Mutation Starting Conditions:** * Verify that every prerequisite skill exists in the agent's repertoire. * If a prerequisite skill is invalid, try to replace it with a valid one.
 If no valid replacement exists, reject the proposal.

 **2. Implement the JAX Class** --------------------------

 If the proposal is valid (or you've corrected it), implement the class.